All Episodes

 Do not eat cables.

-Well, the big news is that Hamas saw Trump's proposed ceasefire deal and uh very cleverly agreed to a different deal.
+Well, the big news is that Hamas saw Trump's proposed ceasefire deal and very cleverly agreed to a different deal.

-So uh there's a little bit of fog of war around this, but uh I guess Trump asked Israel to stop bombing, stop fighting so that they could you know see if they've got something here, and I think Israel did.
+So there's a little bit of fog of war around this, but I guess Trump asked Israel to stop bombing, stop fighting, so that they could see if they've got something here.

-But that doesn't mean that we have a deal, it just means that they're gonna try to make a little space to make sure there's a deal.
+It just means that they're going to try to make a little space to make sure there's a deal.

-No, no, we'll we'll give that up.
+No, no, we'll give that up.

 So it seems to me that Hamas might have a clever plan that goes like this.

-What would happen if Hamas peacefully became uh a powerful part of the Palestinian leadership in the future?
+What would happen if Hamas peacefully became a powerful part of the Palestinian leadership in the future?

 Well, since Hamas seems to be the most bloodthirsty and willing to go the furthest, probably the same thing would happen.

-That in the medium term, it wouldn't even be long term, in the medium term, they would just reconstitute all their military threat, they would kill the people who are peaceful but ahead of them in politics, and they would just take over again, right?
+They would kill the people who are peaceful but ahead of them in politics, and they would just take over again, right?

 And they're completely on opposite sides.

-Hamas is a key player in reorganizing and rebuilding Gaza.
+At the same time, Hamas is a key player in reorganizing and rebuilding Gaza.

-Can't have both, and it looks like that might be the stopping point.
+And it looks like that might be the stopping point.

-And so that means that they get to keep their weapons, they get to be part of you know the solution going forward.
+And so that means that they get to keep their weapons.

 So they're not really agreeing to exchange hostages.

-I'm seeing uh a bunch of messages here.
+I'm seeing a bunch of messages here.

 Anyway, here's what I think.